Tapestry, Inc. (TPR) Q2 2019 Earnings Conference Call Transcript

 Sure.
 Thanks, Bob.
 First, I think to your first question in terms of guidance for FY '20, there are two important themes as we target mid single-digit topline growth with the double-digit operating income and EPS growth.
 The first theme is lapping key investments that we've made and the second theme is the traction from the brand investments that we've made, specifically around Stuart Weitzman, and of course, Kate.

-So more specifically as we enter Q4 of this fiscal year, we will have lapped all of the strategic brand investments especially in Asia, where we bought back, as all of you are aware, distribution for Kate Spade and Stuart Weitzman, and by the end of Q3, that will mostly be behind us.
-I can share with you all of that I've spent some time with those teams on the ground in December and we have really talented and very focused teams there and we're getting --
+So more specifically as we enter Q4 of this fiscal year, we will have lapped all of the strategic brand investments especially in Asia, where we've bought back, as all of you are aware, distribution for Kate Spade and Stuart Weitzman, and by the end of Q3, that will mostly be behind us.
+And I can share with you all of that I've spent some time with those teams on the ground in December and we have really talented and very focused teams there and we're getting (technical difficulty).

 Operator